zyxd/svelte-rating-svg/README.md

   <img width="100%" src="https://svelte-rating-svg.vercel.app/rating-0.70-12-orange.svg">
 </a>

-#### Easy to use, run and install svelte component for building SVG star rating.
-You can use unlimited stars with fractional view.
+#### Easy to use, run and install [Svelte](https://github.com/sveltejs/svelte) component for building SVG stars-rating.
+It can be used to make unlimited stars with fractional rating and any colors.
 Component compatible with Server Side Rendering (SSR).

 ## Installation